funengineering/funengineering.github.io/_posts/2025-02-18-01-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 End the SSH session with the `exit` command.
 If you are using PuTTY as a SSH client, this will close your terminal window.

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-02-21%20232459.png" alt="Terminal window with first login" width="600"/>

+## Update the package manager

+Software installation is managed by the package manager.
+Before using it, make sure that it knows about the latest updates.
+Do so by logging into your RPi via SSH.
+Then, issue the command:

+`sudo apt update`

+Then, do a reboot with the command

+`sudo reboot`

+This will terminate the SSH connection.
+Wait for the RPi to reboot.
+Then, establish a new SSH connection with PuTTY.